 - 84 percent paying attention to out-of-home ads in trains, malls, airports and taxis

-Although Gen Z shows more traditional tendencies than Gen Y, it’s still difficult for advertisers to engage with them using traditional marketing channels.
+Although Gen Z shows traditional tendencies, it’s still difficult for advertisers to engage with them using traditional marketing channels.
 Gen Z relies heavily on social media and firsthand recommendations and reviews from others to help them decide on new products or experiences.
 In the same way, they post regularly about brands and products as a form of self-expression, often engaging a brand directly to share their own experiences, whether positive or negative.
 They also pay close attention to a brand’s response, or lack thereof, and act accordingly.
 They want to participate in the brand story and know they are being heard, or they’re moving on.

 Bringing it all together: Marketing to Gen Z